Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-2-B2C/README.md

 ## Explore the sample

-1. Open your web browser and make a request to the app.
+1. Open your web browser and navigate to https://localhost:5000.
 Accept the IIS Express SSL certificate if needed.
-Click on **SignIn/Up** button.
+Click on **Sign In** button.
 1. If you don't have an account registered on the **Azure AD B2C** used in this sample, follow the sign up process.
 Otherwise, input the email and password for your account and click on **Sign in**.

 When you start the Web API from Visual Studio, depending on the browser you use, you'll get: